THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED, AND HOW YOU CAN GET ACCESS TO THE INFORMATION.

 6. Business planning and development including cost management and planning related analyses and formulary development.

-FEDERAL PRIVACY RULES ALLOW PALLIATIVE CARE ASSOCIATES TO USE OR DISCLOSE YOUR HEALTH INFORMATION WITHOUT YOUR CONSENT OR AUTHORIZATION, FOR A NUMBER OF REASONS, AS FOLLOWS:
+FEDERAL PRIVACY RULES ALLOW CIRCLE OF LIFE TO USE OR DISCLOSE YOUR HEALTH INFORMATION WITHOUT YOUR CONSENT OR AUTHORIZATION, FOR A NUMBER OF REASONS, AS FOLLOWS:

 When Legally Required.
-Palliative Care Associates will disclose your health information when it is required to do so by any Federal, State or local law.
+Circle of Life will disclose your health information when it is required to do so by any Federal, State or local law.

 When There Are Risks to Public Health.
-Palliative Care Associates may disclose your health information for public activities and purposes in order to:
+Circle of Life may disclose your health information for public activities and purposes in order to:

 1. Prevent or control disease, injury or disability, report disease, injury, vital events such as birth or death and the conduct of public health surveillance, investigations and interventions.